Ajitsanto/Ajitsanto/README.md

 - 👋 Hi, I’m @Ajitsanto
 - 👀 I’m interested in Front-End Dev and designing
+- I am specialised in JavaScript, HTML, CSS/SASS, React.
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning more of React and other frameworks&Libraries
 - 📫 How to reach me https://www.linkedin.com/in/ajit-santossh/

 <!---